jstg004/blockchain_research/coral_notes.md

   * if nearby clusters ```A``` and ```B``` are of similar sizes - then inaccurate estimations could lead to nodes oscillating back and forth
     * to counter this Coral employs a preference function that shifts every hour
-* a node that switches clusteres remains in the routing tables of nodes in its older cluster
+* a node that switches clusters remains in the routing tables of nodes in its older cluster
   * this allows old neighbors to still contact the node and learn of its new cluster